 Both organizations use the name “Golden Knights” for sports purposes.
 Army Golden Knights is a parachute team, and the Vegas Golden Knights are currently the leaders for the NHL western conference.

 Not only does the Army believe it has the right to the trademarked name, but also the Gold and Black color scheme.
-Army’s West Point, Black Knight Hockey team uses the colors black+gold or white+ yellow for its uniforms.
+Army’s West Point, Black Knight Hockey team uses the colors black+gold or the white+ yellow for its uniforms.

 Bill Foley, the owner of the Vegas Golden Knights is a graduate of the US Military Academy in West Point, NY.
 Hence, the reason why the Army believes the branding of the NHL franchise was influenced by the Golden Knights Parachute team.